 Most Common Reasons for Your Refrigerator to Malfunction

-Refrigerators are built to bear specified quantity of food to be stored in them (refer to user manual).
-The problem arises when you over stuff them.
-It puts extra load on the compressor motor and as a result your refrigerator compressor may break down causing you a lot of botheration and of course some costly refrigerator repair especially if the unit is past the warranty period.
+Refrigerators are built to bear a specified quantity of food in them (refer to the user manual).
+The problem arises when you over-stuff them.
+It puts extra weight on the compressor motor, and as a result, your refrigerator compressor may break down, which can be costly to repair, especially if the unit is past the warranty period.

 Sometimes the refrigerant or the cooling agent used in refrigerators leaks and your refrigerator just stops cooling.
 The only solution to this problem is to get a professional refrigerator repair service to plug the leak and refill the refrigerant according to your unit’s standard.

-Compressor motors tend to break down mainly due to two reasons firstly in case your refrigerator is too old and the motor has probably ended its useful life, secondly the compressor motor may become over heated in case of heavy usage (due to over stuffing as discussed earlier) and stop functioning.
+Compressor motors tend to break down mainly due to two reasons.
+Firstly, in the case that your refrigerator is too old and the motor has probably ended its useful life; secondly, the compressor motor may become over-heated in case of heavy usage (due to over stuffing as discussed earlier) and stop functioning.